Lexicon

 ORIGINAL

 Eternal.
 The temporal mode appropriate to institutions that wield coercive authority.
-Receipts for the exercise of power persist indefinitely—the liquidation, the suspension, the denial must remain inspectable as long as the institution that issued them exists.
+Receipts for the exercise of power persist indefinitely — the liquidation, the suspension, the denial must remain inspectable as long as the institution that issued them exists.
 Unlike persons, institutions cannot claim the right to transformation; they do not grow, repent, or become someone new.
 What they did, they did as what they are.
-The asymmetry is constitutional: institutions do not deserve forgetting; they deserve accountability.
+Institutions do not deserve forgetting; they deserve accountability.
 A corporation that bankrupted pensioners cannot petition for mercy on grounds that it has changed; a state that imprisoned dissidents cannot seal the records on grounds that the regime has reformed.
 Power-time is the temporal signature of the glass through which governance must be seen.

 Predicate Acceptance (A29)